 Yet hypothermia doesn’t explain why the hikers left their warm tents in a panic for the frigid world outside in the first place.

-Other investigators began to test the theory that the deaths were the result of some argument among the group that got out of hand, possibly related to a romantic encounter that could explain some of the lack of clothes.
+Other investigators began to test the theory that the deaths were the result of some argument among the group that got out of hand, possibly related to a romantic encounter (there was a history of dating between several of the members) that could explain some of the lack of clothes.
 But people who knew the ski group said they were largely harmonious.

-More compelling is the point that the skiers would have been no more able to inflict the damage to their fellows than the Mansi — the force involved in the deaths rendered them extremely unlikely to have been brought about by humans.
+Moreover, the Dyatlov hikers would have been no more able to inflict the damage to their compatriots than the Mansi — the force involved in some of the deaths was, again, greater than that which any human could inflict.

-The Mystery Of Dyatlov Pass Takes A Turn Toward The Supernatural As Conspiracy Theories Abound
+The Dyatlov Mystery Takes A Turn Toward The Supernatural

-With humans effectively ruled out as the culprits, some began to posit nonhuman assailants.
-People began to whisper that the hikers were killed by a menk, a kind of Russian yeti, to account for the immense force and power necessary to cause the injuries to three of the students.
+With humans effectively ruled out as the culprits behind the Dyatlov Pass Incident — though there are theories that the KGB or murderous prison escapees were at fault — some began to posit nonhuman assailants.
+Some began to claim that the hikers were killed by a menk, a kind of Russian yeti, to account for the immense force and power necessary to cause the injuries to three of the hikers.

-Other sleuths point to reports that small amounts of radiation were detected on the bodies, leading to wild theories that the students had been killed by some sort of secret radioactive weapon.
+Other sleuths point to the reports of small amounts of radiation detected on some of the bodies, leading to wild theories that the hikers had been killed by some sort of secret radioactive weapon after stumbling into secret government testing.
 Those who favor this idea stress the strange appearance of the bodies at their funerals; the corpses had a slightly orange, withered cast.

 But had radiation been the cause of death, more than modest levels would have registered when the bodies were examined.
-The corpses’ orange hue isn’t surprising given the frigid conditions in which they lay; they were partially mummified in the cold.
+The corpses’ orange hue isn’t surprising given the frigid conditions in which they sat for weeks — they were partially mummified in the cold.

 The second group, having seen the first group freeze, determined to go back for their belongings but fell victim to hypothermia too, while the third group got caught in a fresh blast further into the forest and died from their injuries.

-A monument to the nine hikers was erected in the Mikhajlov Cemetery at Yekaterinburg, where the only people who will ever know the truth of what happened that night in the Dyatlov Pass were laid to rest.
+The mountainside in question was named the Dyatlov Pass in honor of the lost expedition and a monument to the nine hikers was erected in the Mikhajlov Cemetery at Yekaterinburg.
+There lay the only people who will ever know the full truth of what happened that night in the Dyatlov Pass.